hushpiper/ask-max/content/presets.md

 Llama 1 is well-rounded enough that almost all settings presets will have their advantages.
 Best Guess is, well, the best guess for most models.
 From there, tweak temperature and repetition penalty to taste.
 Models that are very verbose might want Storywriter to make them more reserved and direct, while very dry models might want Ouroboros to make them more florid and creative.
 But you can't go wrong by starting with Best Guess.
 In my tests it also responded quite well to Top-K, and you may get a lot of mileage out of messing with that slider.

-(TODO: link to those presets for people who are using Ooba only and thus don't have them.)
+(TODO: link to those presets for people who are using KCPP only and thus don't have them.)

 ### Llama 2 (13B) - no fine-tunes

-If you're on ExLlama, set Mirostat mode to 2; if you're on llama.cpp or kobold.cpp, set it to 1 or 2--I don't know the difference for sure, so I'd suggest 2 just in case.
+If you're on ExLlama, set Mirostat mode to 2; if you're on llama.cpp or kobold.cpp, set it to 1 or 2--there doesn't seem to be much of a difference.
 Then use the Godlike preset.
 If your loader doesn't support Mirostat then Big O preset and may God help you.

 If you tweak (and aren't using Mirostat), keep in mind that raising Top-P tends to be the most effective way to make it perform better.
 In my tests, if Top-P was not at around 0.6 *minimum*, it would simply suffocate, and nothing else you could do would fix it.
 It's like trying to start a fire in a vacuum by simply pouring more gasoline on it.
 If you do have it at 0.6 or so, you can make up the rest of the difference with a ludicrously high temperature, and perhaps some Top-A. If it's too erratic for you at that point, add in some Top-K.